thehelp/messaging/README.md

 There are a few additional troublshooting tips in the [`Twilio.validate` detailed documentation.]((http://thehelp.github.io/messaging/src/server/twilio.html)).

+## Detailed Documentation

+Detailed docs be found at this project's GitHub Pages, thanks to `groc`: <http://thehelp.github.io/messaging>

 ## Contributing changes

 It's a pretty involved project.
 You'll need Sendgrid and Twilio accounts, and all the environment variables mentioned above.